You are a sponsored refugee if:

 Employment integration costs

-Your guarantor must assume the costs not covered by a government program for your job preparation and job search or employment integration steps.
+Your guarantor must assume the costs not covered by a government program for your job search or employment integration steps.

 Support in your integration steps

 Your guarantor must provide your with the necessary support in your integration steps, particularly: